The 5 kids handed Arsenal debuts by Unai Emery & how they’ve fared

 “It’s recognising it and doing something about it, because a lot of people can just be in their comfort zone.
 I could’ve just stayed at Norwich for the last year of my contract, had nice facilities, good coaching.
 But I just want to start my career now.”

 We love him.
-We love him.
-We love him.
-We love him.
+You love him.
+Everybody loves him.

 Having joined Arsenal’s academy from Chelsea in 2016, Medley was handed his first-team debut against Vorskla Poltava in November 2018.

-The centre-back has only made another two appearances for the club and is spending the 2020-21 season on loan at League One side Gillingham.
+The centre-back only made two more appearances for the club and spent the 2020-21 season on loan at Gillingham and Kilmarnock.